VIDEO TUTORIAL - DIY YOUR BAKING BUSINESS LOGO ON CANVA

 Yes, I’m talking about Squarespace again!
 As someone who champions the platform for websites I am compelled to mention that they also have a basic logo designer built in to their website builder.
 It is simple, even more so than Canva, but if you just want to get up and running with slightly more than your name in basic text it’s a great starting point.

-Oh...and you should check out the Work With Me page on this site ;-)
+Oh...and you should check out the Services page on this site ;-)

 Check out the video below and I will take you through creating the very simple logo above.
 However, once you’ve followed along with the video, the best way to learn is to just keep playing about with it.
 If you’re having trouble or anythings not making sense, get in touch using the links at the bottom of the post, I’d be happy to help.